We already have a fair idea of everything we can expect from Starfield.

 Starfield is big so each server can accommodate more than the 100 or 1000-player limits, common in most Battle Royales today.

-And despite the complexities of it, Bethesda’s hosting servers for long enough to know how it works and how it doesn’t (with Fallout 4).
+And despite the complexities of it, Bethesda’s hosting servers for long enough to know how it works and how it doesn’t (ref Fallout 76).

-With Starfield, I expect Bethesda to take the same route as EVE Online, not Stellaris.
+With Starfield, I expect Bethesda to take the same route as EVE Online or No Man’s Sky.
 The game is designed to be a lot bigger than the individual player.